sibelius-notes/sibelius-notes.github.io/md/1201/music110.md

 - Consider how the musical elements highlight the words

 # Lec 17 - Mar 10th
+## Methods of Historical Music Studys
+- Search for “The Musical Work” in the notational record
+    - Traces the music in material form
+    - Identifies the composer and editor in the creation of “The Musical Work”
+- Eyewitness accounts
+    - Give insight into what was significant to the experience
+    - May contribute to the interpretation of the work
+- Analysis
+    - Helps us determine how the musical elements contribute to our experience of the music
+    - Communicates the shared experience of music

 *I Say a Little Prayer*
+- Break into groups of 3
+- Come to a consensus about the form of the music and text
+- Discuss important features of your assigned element
+- What is this song about?

 In class discussions...
 [Notes](/pdfs/1201/110_mar_10.pdf), credit to Natasha Kuepfer.

 *What does it mean?*
 - Woman's obesseion is raised to the level of religion